jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 * [Contribute a Quickstart](#contribute-a-quickstart): Find out how to contribute a quickstart.
 * [Create a Quickstart Cheat Sheet](#create-a-quickstart-cheat-sheet): See how to create a 'cheat sheet' for your quickstart.
 * [Copy a Quickstart to Another Repository and Preserve Its History](#copy-a-quickstart-to-another-repository-and-preserve-its-history): Copy a quickstart from another location and preserve the commit history.
-* [Set Up Your Environment to Build the README.html Files](#set-up-your-environment-to-build-the-readmehtml-files): Build HTML versions of the README.md files.
-* [Request JBoss Central and jboss.org Update to the Latest Release](#request-jboss-central-and-jbossorg-update-to-the-latest-release): Request updates to JBoss Central.
+* [Administrative Tasks](#administrative-tasks): Administrative tasks such as keeping the development and product branches synchronized,  building the README.html files, and updating JBoss Central and jboss.org.

 Join the Mailing list
 ---------------------